 Avista's Post Falls Hydroelectric Development (HED) has been generating clean, low-cost renewable energy for over 100 years.
 To ensure the continued safe and reliable operation of this historic facility, Avista is restoring and upgrading the dam on the south channel of the Spokane River in Post Falls, Idaho.
-The work will begin in spring 2014 with construction expected to be completed in December 2014 and final road work and landscaping to be completed in spring 2015.
+The work began in spring 2014 with construction expected to be completed in July 2015 and final road work and landscaping to be completed in September 2015.

 Original concrete and gate frames from the 1906 construction will be removed and replaced with new concrete facing, spillway gates and hoists.
 The new equipment will improve operational efficiencies, allowing for increased flexibility in responding to changing hydro conditions and customer demand.
 Other structural and operating upgrades are also included in the project to preserve the life of this important generation resource.

 The safety of the public and those working on the South Channel Dam project is the top priority for Avista.
 When enjoying Q'emiln Park and the Spokane River, please be alert to signs and stay out of the designated construction areas.
 View the construction zone (PDF) outlined in red.

 The following information can help you plan your time at Q'emiln Park and let you know what to expect:

 - Q'emiln Park, including the boat launch, swim area, trailhead and pavilion, and the Spokane River between the Spokane Street Bridge and the boater safety cables are expected to be open as normal this summer with limited exceptions.

 - The trailhead and the trail that begins near the dam and parallels the south channel will, however, be closed through the construction project.
 Trail users will be directed to use other trailheads to access the hiking trails and climbing areas.